bluesky-social/feed-generator/README.md

 ## Getting Started

-For now, your algorithm will need to have an account & repository on the `bsky.social` PDS.

-First, edit the provided `setup.json` to include your preferred handle, password & invite code, along with the hostname that you will be running this server at.
-Then run with `yarn setup`.

-If you need an invite code, please reach out to a Bluesky team member & inform them that you are building a Feed Generator

-Note: _do not_ use your handle/password from you personal bluesky account.
-This is a _new account_ for the Feed Generator.

 We've setup this simple server with sqlite to store & query data.
 Feel free to switch this out for whichever database you prefer.

 Next you will need to do two things:

 - Implement indexing logic in `src/subscription.ts`.

-This will subscribe to the repo subscription stream on startup, parse event & index them according to your provided logic
+This will subscribe to the repo subscription stream on startup, parse events & index them according to your provided logic.

 - Implement feed generation logic in `src/feed-generation.ts`

 The types are in place and you will just need to return something that satisfies the `SkeletonFeedPost[]` type

-For inspiration, we've provided a very simple feed algorithm that returns recent posts from the Bluesky team.
+For inspiration, we've provided a very simple feed algorithm ("whats alf") that returns all posts related to the titular character of the TV show ALF.

+We've taken care of setting this server up with a did:web.
+However, you're free to switch this out for did:plc if you like - you may want to if you expect this Feed Generator to be long-standing and possibly migrating domains.

+Once the custom algorithms feature launches, you'll be able to publish your feed in-app by providing the DID of your service.

 ## Some Details